willpuckett/smote/posts/libby.md

 tags: [ micropost, mobile ]
 cover_html: <img src='images/posts/2020/pecking.webp'/>
 publish_date: 2019-04-18
+snippet: "Reading is expensive, at least it can be.
+Through the years, I've developed a pecking order for books and other media in order to help defray the costs of heavy consumption."
 ---

 Reading is expensive, at least it *can* be.
 Through the years, I've developed a pecking order for books and other media in order to help defray the costs of heavy consumption.